tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 The calendar looks pretty empty for them and that's because it was.
 Scrolling through their results... they got 2<sup>nd</sup> in the Elite League S1 and DLS23 CN quals?
 That's something.
 Oh!
 Wait!
 They won *Cringe Station Kobolds Rave 2.* So yeah.
 Cringe Station.
 That's a TO name.

 Jokes aside, the fact that they were the *first* team to qualify out of China's TI regionals was crazy.
-Remember, Xtreme was China's only directly invited TI team, so there were plenty of sharks left in the qualifier.
+Remember, Xtreme was China's only directly invited TI team, so there were still plenty of sharks left in the qualifier.
 But Zero rightfully earned the first slot by beating both G2 x iG and Azure Ray.

 **What would success look like?** Witnessing a glorious ponlo redemption arc after some troubled stints on Quincy Crew, Alliance, and ~~twitter~~ x dot com.